nanoframework/Samples/samples/AzureSDK/DpsSampleApp/README.md

 }
 ```

-Note: like for the `DeviceClient` you need to make sure you are connected to a network properly and also have a proper data and time set on the device.
+Note: like for the `DeviceClient` you need to make sure you are connected to a network and that the system has a valid date and time.

-### Provisioning using certificates
+### Provisioning using X.509 certificates

-For symmetric key provisioning you only need the following elements:
+For provisioning using a X.509 certificate you need the following elements:

 - A registration ID
 - The ID Scope
 - The device name
-- The device certificate
+- A X.509 device certificate
-- Make sure that your IoT Hub is as well aware of the root/intermediate certificate you are using otherwise you won't be able to connect to your IoT Hub once your device provisioned
+- Make sure that your IoT Hub is as well aware of the root/intermediate certificate you are using otherwise you won't be able to connect to your IoT Hub once your device is provisioned

 The code is then straight forward: